Apollo22/oci/tools.md

 Video + Audio + Text + Image + Documents

-History and read only and destroy
+History and read only and destroy once read

 Mark message as received / seen or not